fixrb/brutal/README.md

 ## Rake integration example

-The generated brutal test suite `test.rb` file can be declared as follows:
+A generated `test.rb` file could be matched as follows:

 ```ruby
 Rake::TestTask.new do |t|